jboss-jdf/plugin-jdf/README.md

 OBS: If this is the first time that you use this plugin, you should be online.

+You can type the use-stack commmand:

+jdf use-stack --stack jboss-javaee-6.0-with-errai

-You can also type the complete command:
+Or you can also type the complete command:
 `
-jdf --stack jboss-javaee-6.0-with-errai --version 1.0.0.Final
+jdf use-stack --stack jboss-javaee-6.0-with-errai --version 1.0.0.Final
 `
-** If there is more than one JDF Stack Version, the one that is signed with '*' is the recommended version and it will appear first".***
 **You can add multiples stacks to your project**